aminnausin/cedar-ui/apps/www/src/content/docs/installation.md

 ### Configure styles

 Import the following to your main or global .css file.
-You can learn more about using CSS variables for theming in the [theming section](/docs/theming).

 ```css:line-numbers title="src/styles/main.css"
 /* <-- Rest of file --> */